FHantke/brave-browser-wiki/Security-reviews.md

 13. Adds any "content scripts" which run in the main world or an isolated world, AKA any scripts which interact with in-page JavaScript.
 14. It adds a new way of collecting data from A/B tests (not through Griffin or Crash Reports).
 15. It saves data on a user's device and later retrieves it for purposes that are not strictly necessary (such as analytics).
+15. It involves adding new mojo APIs or new WebUIs such as chrome:// or chrome-untrusted:// pages.

 If you are not sure whether you need a security review, you should probably ask for one just to play it safe.